Sam-Fang123/Communication-System-Simulation/Viterbi algorithm/README.md

 And the .txt file is using to test decoder_218.c to detect the error position.

-There are also some MATLAB verison of convolution code in matlab_sim.
+There are also some simulation of BER of Viterbi algorithm in the file /ber_sim.

-There are different verison convolution code, also have soft decision verison.
+Compare the (2,1,8) code and (3,1,8) code.

-Viterbi_algo_sim.m is used to simulate all of them and plot the BER.
+The result are in /ber_sim/result